There's a lot of talk about inspired action in the law of attraction community. What is it, and how do you know when action is inspired or not?

 What keeps desires from manifesting with ease

-As I continue to work on my subconscious beliefs, barriers keep falling down around me and I continue further down this magical path of self-realization.
+As I continue to work on my subconscious beliefs, barriers keep falling down around me, and I continue further down this magical path of self-realization.

 Don't believe anything that doesn't feel good to you.
-Working hard and taking action that doesn't feel good in order to obtain a desire is only a belief.
+Working hard and taking action that doesn't feel good to obtain a desire is only a belief.
 It doesn't have to be that way.
 You could join the masses in their rat race of drudgery and noses to the grindstone...or you could have the excitement of a child building the best fort there ever was.

 You get to choose.